There are a lot of options to send money to and from Thailand.

 But for big amounts, that's the most secure and reliable option you have.

-🤑 Exchange rate : depend on the bank you use
+🤑 Exchange rate: depends on the bank you use

 👍 : Bank transfers are safe and could be interesting depending on the exchange rate and fees offered by your bank.

-👎 : Most banks charge a double fee, one through the exchange rate they fix and a fee on the transfer.
+👎 : Most banks charge you three times, one time through the exchange rate they fix, another time to convert the money, and a third time by adding a fee on the transfer.

 ATMs are always an option.

-But even if your credit or debit card don't charge any fee to exchange money or to withdraw abroad, Thai ATMs charge around 200฿ for every withdrawal with a foreign card.
+But even if your credit or debit card doesn't charge any fee to exchange money or to withdraw abroad, Thai ATMs charge around 200฿ for every withdrawal with a foreign card.

-It's good option in case of emergency or when you visit Thailand for holidays.
+It's a good option in case of an emergency or when you visit Thailand for the holidays.

 Outside of that, I would avoid it.

-🤑 Exchange rate : depend on your bank / credit or debit card
+🤑 Exchange rate: depends on your bank/credit or debit card

 👍 : You can get cash instantly.